design-first/system-designer-documentation/docs/Listen to a data store event.md

 ![Image Alt](../../img/5b2c3bf-db-listen.png)

->A system makes a lot of update on the repository when running, so for performance reason always filter on a specific collection.
+>A system makes a lot of update on the data store when running, so for performance reason always filter on a specific collection.